 - Faculty & Staff

 The Federal Direct Stafford Loan is a low-interest loan available to students for post secondary educational expenses.
 Most matriculated students are eligible for an Unsubsidized Direct Stafford Loan each academic year.
 The loan is made to the student who is responsible for repayment.
-The interest rate for all Stafford Loans disbursed on or after July 1, 2014 is a fixed rate of 6.21%.
+The interest rate for all Stafford Loans disbursed on or after July 1, 2016 and prior to July 1, 2017 is a fixed rate of 5.31%.